 Package Examples

-On top of that Sky has one of the best Pay TV platforms in the UK and their unique twist on an O2 MVNO powered mobile service is interesting, albeit not as attractive as the options offered by some of their rivals (depends what you’re looking for).
-Customers also benefit from Sky’s competitively priced broadband services and extra features, such as parental controls (website filtering etc.) and nuisance call blocking.
+On top of that Sky has one of the best Pay TV platforms in the UK and their unique twist on an O2 MVNO powered mobile service has its attractions (useful features like data rollover etc.), although their mobile service isn’t as cheap as the options offered by some of their rivals.
+Customers also benefit from Sky’s reasonably competitive broadband pricing and extra features, such as parental controls (website filtering etc.) and nuisance call blocking.
+But post-contract prices do tend to be a lot higher.

 Pros: